Moving House … in Switzerland

-Whether your next move is within Switzerland, back home or to a new location entirely, this infographic, courtesy of HiFX, is full of topics that need to be considered.
-After reading it and the tips above, you may wish to make an “end back plan”, planning all the things you need to do to complete your move working from the end date backwards.
+Whether your next move is within Switzerland, back home or to a new location entirely take a look at our Check List below and if you can create an “end back plan”, planning all the things you need to do to complete your move working from the end date backwards.
 Place it in the kitchen or somewhere central and check it regularly to keep yourself on track.

 |Cancellation lease house/garages||By registered letter (EINSCHREIBEN) to arrive by last working day before cancellation period starts, signed by all on contract|

 |Get quotes for packers||Get 2 or 3 quotes|

 |Get quotes for cleaners||Get 2 or 3 quotes and make sure they give a ‘guarantee’|

 |De-register at Gemeinde||Get Abmeldebestätigung for adults.
 Take passport & Ausweis with you.|

 |Cancel Telephone / TV / Internet & Mobile Phones||Enclose Abmeldebestätigung|